ErikSundvall/prostate/tasks/0001-prd-prostate-mri-zone-map-widget.md

 - Provide an accurate, guideline-aligned SVG map of prostate zones with canonical IDs and bilingual UI labels.
 - Visualize lesions across one or more zones; handle multiple lesions overlapping the same zone.
 - Offer inspect-only interactions (e.g., open a detail panel) without editing.
-- Support JSON import/export for round-tripping lesion data without loss.
 - Ensure accessibility (colorblind-safe palette, keyboard/ARIA) and fast load (<200 ms on a modern laptop, no network).
+ - Ensure accessibility (colorblind-safe palette, keyboard/ARIA) and fast load (<200 ms on a modern laptop, no network).
-- Ship as a framework-agnostic Web Component with a demo page and NPM package.
+ - Ship as a framework-agnostic Web Component with a demo page and packaging/build targeted for Deno (module bundle); releases will be provided via GitHub/Deno registry.

 ## 3. User Stories

 - As an MDT coordinator (primary user), I want to load pre-existing lesion data so the widget visualizes lesions by zone for the MDT meeting.
 - As an MDT attendee, I want to quickly see which prostate zones contain lesions so I can understand lesion distribution.
 - As an MDT attendee, I want to click or use the keyboard to open a small detail panel for a zone/lesion to read PI-RADS and comments.
-- As a coordinator, I want to export the data (JSON) presented by the widget to include in documentation or to re-import later, without loss.
 - As staff in Sweden, I want labels and hints in Swedish; as international staff, I want English, and I need to switch between languages easily.

 ## 4. Functional Requirements